-You know it’s important to spend time on your finances.
+You know it’s important to spend time on your finances, but, for one reason or another, you’re not.
 Maybe you don’t have the time.
-Or maybe you want expert guidance.
+Or maybe you feel like you don’t know anything about the markets.
 Or maybe you don’t have the money to hire an expert.
-This is why successful women use financial technology – or fintech –to streamline their finances.
+This is why successful women use financial technology – or “FinTech” – to streamline their finances.

-The best fintech tools are smart and super easy to use, so you’ll save tons of time on your finances.
+The best FinTech tools are smart and super easy to use, so you’ll save tons of time on your finances.
 Plus, these digital services are free or low cost, available 24/7, and can easily be accessed on your phone or laptop.
-Need to track your expenses?
-Ready to invest and need a little hand-holding?
-I got you.

 Do you ever wonder where all your money is going?
 Mint aggregates all your accounts into one place and categorizes your spending.
 By linking your credit cards to Mint, you’ll know exactly how much you’ve spent on groceries and movies this month without digging through your statements and pulling out your calculator.
 The platform is available on desktop and mobile, so your budget, spending, and savings are always at your fingertips.

 If you’re using a cash envelop system, you should still use FinTech products to track your spending.
 I’ve tried out a lot of expense tracking apps and MoBills is a top contender.
 The user interface is so easy to use!
 The app will even suggest location labels with its Smart Location feature, so it’ll automatically know you spent $195 on kitchenware at Le Creuset.